signetica/SunRise/README.md

 The algorithm's full computational burden is negligible on modern computers, but it is effective and still useful for small embedded systems.

-While the number of calculations is manageable on small systems, it is unlikely that accurate results will be produced on systems with four-byte double precision floats (such as the older Arduinos).
+While the number of calculations is manageable on small systems, it is unlikely that accurate results will be produced on systems with four-byte double precision floats (such as the older Arduinos using ATmega processors).
 Satisfactory results will be had on newer processors such as the ESP8266.

 ## Historical background
 This software was originally adapted to javascript by Stephen R. Schmitt